hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 --8<-- "docs/beginners-guide/code/thing_basic_example.py:24:31"
 ```

-Properties usually model settings, captured data etc., which have a `read-write` operation (also `read-only`, `read-write-delete` operations) and usually a specific type.
-Actions are supposed to model activities in the physical world, like executing a control routine, start/stop measurement etc. Both properties and actions are symmetric - they can be invoked from within the object and externally by a client and expected to behave similarly (except while using a state machine).
+Properties usually model settings, captured data etc., which have a `read-write` operation (also `read-only` or `read-write-delete` operations) and usually a specific type.
+Actions are supposed to model activities in the physical world, like executing a control routine, start/stop measurement etc.

+Both properties and actions are symmetric - they can be invoked from within the object and externally by a client and expected to behave similarly, except when they are constrained by a [state machine](state-machine.md).

 Actions can take arbitrary signature or the arguments can be constrained again using [pydantic or JSON schema](actions.md#payload-validation).